newhuo-tech/hk-docs/source/index.html.md

 REST (Representational State Transfer) is one of the most popular communication mechanism under HTTP, each URL represents a type of resource.

-It is suggested to use Rest API for one-off operation, like trading and withdraw.
+It is suggested to use Rest API for one-off operation, like trading.

 ### WebSocket API